maanavshah/stock-market-india/README.md

 **Identify the location for your application.**

-First identify the location where for your application.
+First identify the location for your application.
 Let's take it as /home/user/your_app.
 The path doesn’t matter, so feel free to locate the directory wherever it is best for you.

 **Installing Node.js**